Centralized Fulfillment for Pharmacy

 As pharmacies continue to expand their offering, pharmacy automation systems and centralized fulfillment for prescriptions are helping teams operate more efficiently and allocate more resources to patient care.

-In this article, we will take a closer look at the centralized fulfillment model, including trends and considerations for prescriptions dispensed in medication adherence packaging and blister packs.
+In this article, we will take a closer look at the central fill as a service model, including trends and considerations for prescriptions dispensed in medication adherence packaging and blister packs.

 What is driving the move to pharmacy automation technology?